tcjdesign/dockerfiles/rpi-grovepi/README.md

 - sudo i2cdetect -y 1

 If you can see a “04” in the output, this means the Raspberry Pi is able to detect the GrovePi!

+To run container: docker run --tty=true --interactive=true --detach=true jonasbonno/rpi-grovepi

+To access the console:
+- docker attach [name of container] bash

+Run your commands
+To exit again press CTRL+P and then CTRL+Q

 Source: https://github.com/JonasBonno/dockerfiles